lorjul/fair-psgg/README.md

-# Fair PSGG
+# A Fair Ranking and New Model for Panoptic Scene Graph Generation

-We are currently preparing this repo for the camera ready version.
-The current code may still contain some rough edges.
+**We are currently preparing this repo for the camera ready version.
+The current code may still contain some rough edges.**

+This is the official implementation of our paper "A Fair Ranking and New Model for Panoptic Scene Graph Generation", accepted at ECCV 2024.
+For more information, please visit the [project page](https://lorjul.github.io/fair-psgg/).

 ## Setup